 A New Life

-Coming into Her House Rehab and getting control over your alcoholism is the first step to a new life.
+Coming into New Creation Treatment and getting control over your alcoholism is the first step to a new life.
 It can help you feel better, get free from your alcohol addiction in a safe and controlled environment, and allow you to learn the proper tools to break free from your addictive cycle.
 After you quit drinking, your body and your life can be greatly improved.
 Simply by quitting you are already on your way to being healthier:

 - Your blood cholesterol decreases, which also decreases your chances for heart problems.